KaziQuader/HSC-Helper/README.md

 - If its still missing:
     - cd /opt/homebrew/share/tessdata
     - curl -O https://github.com/tesseract-ocr/tessdata/raw/main/ben.traineddata
-- Set POPPLER_PATH in .env file.
-(Paths may vary please try to locate)
+- Change the path of tesseract accordingly in extract_pdf.py on line 35 (Paths may vary please try to locate)

 ### Windows
 - Download and install Tesseract from: